Graduate New Student Checklist

 The campus map can be found at map.butler.edu.

-For information about preparing your technology, smartphone email set-up instructions, and more, check out Information Technology's Quick Start for Admitted Students resource.
+For information preparing your technology, smartphone email set-up instructions, and more, check out Information Technology's Quick Start for Admitted Students resource.

 Graduate students must be degree-seeking and enrolled at least part-time (3.0 credit hours) in order to be eligible for the Federal Aid Program.
 For more information regarding Financial Aid, visit the website.
 Financial Aid is located in the lower level of Robertson Hall.

-The Office of Student Accounts publishes billing statements in an electronic ONLY format.
+The Office of Student Accounts publishes billing statements in an electronic only format.
 An E-Bill is published the second Wednesday of every month and payment is due in full by the due date on the bill.
-Students receive email notifications when their E-Bill is available for viewing.
+Students receive email notifications when their E-bill is available for viewing.